Co Parenting With Different Religions: Everything You Need to Know

 Who Decides A Child’s Religion?

-Australia is an incredibly multicultural society made up of people from all over the globe and in such a diverse country it is highly likely that two people from different religious backgrounds will meet, fall in love, get married and have children.
+Australia is an incredibly multicultural society of people from all over the globe.
+In such a diverse country, two people from different religious backgrounds will likely meet, fall in love, marry, and have children.

-During the relationship, both people might come to an agreement about how to bring up their children in a way that incorporates their belief systems as they see fit.
+During the relationship, both people might agree about bringing up their children in a way that incorporates their belief systems as they see fit.

 This can mean where the children go to school, whether they attend a religious service and how involved they are in the faith.

-However, in the event of divorce, compromises and agreements might not sit so well when it comes to the children’s religious upbringing and the parents, no longer in a relationship, have different ideas about what they want for their children.
+However, in the event of divorce, compromises and agreements might not sit so well regarding the children’s religious upbringing and the parents, no longer in a relationship, have different ideas about what they want for their children.

 Differences that had been worked out during marriage might come to a head during the divorce proceedings in the courtroom.